 Error messages!
-Whether they’re from your computer, phone, car – we all hate them!
+Whether they’re from your computer, phone, or car – we all hate them!
 The fixes often involve a lot of work, complicated measures, or are just plain costly.
-Now what if this happens with one or more of your smart cameras?
+Now, what if this happens with one or more of your smart cameras?

 But not to worry!
 Even this seemingly difficult problem has a few fixes that won’t make you pull your hair out – hopefully.